RedChainLab/Reliability-Is-Blind-Collective-Incentives/2024-07-01_Game-Theoretic-Model-of-the-System/01-Current-System-Naive-Game-Theoric-Model.md

 ## Repeated games

 In a single-play game, actors may have an incentive to act selfishly (defect).
-However, usually, in repeated games, the potential for future interactions creates an incentive to cooperate.
+However, in repeated games, the potential for future interactions typically creates an incentive to cooperate.
 Actors might choose cooperative strategies to ensure long-term benefits over short-term gains.

 In a repeated game setting, actors can also adopt punishment strategies.
 If one actor defects, the others can punish the defector in subsequent rounds, discouraging deviation from cooperative behavior.

 Regarding the choice of cooperative strategies in the long run, actors may lack real incentives to adopt more cooperative behavior outside of the payment for a successful task.
 The issue here is that causing a task to fail is virtually costless compared to the effort required to provide real value.
 Therefore, for malicious actors, the endgame is not to provide value, and their strategy is unlikely to shift towards cooperation.

-Regarding the possibility of punishing bad behaviors, in our system, the worst-case scenario for requesters and asset providers is simply not earning anything.
+Regarding the possibility of punishing bad behaviors, in our system, the worst-case scenario for requesters and assets providers is simply not earning anything.
 They will never be in a situation where they lose anything, unlike the computing providers who lose computing power and can get slashed.
 This creates a real imbalance between the different actors.
 Computing providers are unable to effectively punish other actors, except perhaps by ignoring their requests.

 ## Conclusion